-Since the pandemic started, newsletter publishing platform Substack has doubled its users.
-It’s just one of the up-and-coming email tools seeing and solving big gaps in the market.
+Since the pandemic started, newsletter publishing platform Substack has doubled its users, and it’s just one of the up-and-coming email tools seeing and solving big gaps in the market.

 But it’s … also an email tool.
-Substack remains the easiest — and most popular — way to launch a paid email newsletter as a solopreneur.
+Substack is still the most popular way to launch a paid email newsletter as a solopreneur.
 By capturing payment and simplifying sends, it reduced newsletter ownership to writing with a Medium-esque email editor and restricted HTML/CSS template.

-Pricing: Paid plans start at $15 per month
+Pricing: freemium; paid plans start at $15 per month

 Privy is an e-commerce pop-up software built to increase email signups.
-But Melanie Balke, CEO and Founder at The Email Marketers, says that description doesn’t quite do it justice.
+But Balke says that description doesn’t quite do it justice.

 “Privy is more than just a pop-up software.”

-“Privy is more than just a pop-up software,” said Balke.
+“Privy is more than just a pop-up software,” she said.
 “You can utilize their platform intelligently to capture emails, but also to upsell customers, increase average order value, cross-sell relevant products in cart and more.”

 Email marketing tools — and demand for them — will keep growing